 BY ANDREW LENTZ | FROM THE MARCH 2015 ISSUE OF DRUM!

 An impossible number of rings echo in the void — each more despondent than the last.
 Finally, the phone picks up.
 Inquiring if we might speak to Stefanie Eulinberg, a voice growls: “That depends.”
 The drummer’s less than sunny mood is understandable.
 She played her last Kid Rock show a little more than a week ago and was just starting to decompress.
 Now the spectacle is starting all over again.
 Only this time it’s to promote album number 12.
-Par for the course when you’re in a traveling circus, her affectionate term for Kid Rock’s backing musicians, Twisted Brown Trucker Band.
+Par for the course when you’re in a traveling circus, her affectionate term for Kid Rock drummer and his backing musicians, Twisted Brown Trucker Band.